Bernardo-Dauber/Pool-de-Processos-/README.md

 This project is still a work in progress and is not fully functional.
 There are known bugs and unfinished features, so it may not behave as expected in all scenarios.
 Use with caution and feel free to contribute to its development.

+### Known Issues

+- Some processes may not execute correctly or produce the expected output.
+- The `CarregarFile` method does not fully support all process types.
+- The system may not handle certain edge cases properly.

+**If you encounter any issues, feel free to report them or contribute fixes.**

 ## 💡 Project Structure

 The system consists of several classes, each representing a specific type of process: